Nisar-Ahmed25/Our-Project/README.md

 <b> What you can do: </b>

-- Enter nter your items.
+- Enter your items.
 - Enter the price of items.
-- If you buy more you can buy if you finsh it make your total price.
+- If you buy more you can buy. if you finsh it make your total price.

 <b> Built with:</b>